 (c) Barrier method, Lactational amenorrhea Pills

 Lactational amenorrhea method is based on the fact that ovulation and therefore the menstrual cycle do not occur during the period of intense lactation following parturition.
-This is because breast feeding disrupts the pattern of pulsatile release of GnRH from hypothalamus and hence reduction in gonadotropin releasing hormones.
-Pills are hormonal preparations (either progestogen or progestogen- estrogen combinations) in the form of tablets which are administrated orally by females.
+This is because breastfeeding disrupts the pattern of pulsatile release of GnRH from hypothalamus and hence reduction in gonadotropin releasing hormones.
+Pills are hormonal preparations (either progesterone or progestogen- estrogen combinations) in the form of tablets which are administered orally by females.
 They inhibit ovulation, implantation as well as alter the quality of cervical mucus.
 Emergency contraceptives are pills that contain levonorgestrel, a type of progestin that helps to prevent pregnancy when taken in few days after sex.

 (a) Lippes Loop, Multiload 375